bengfarrell/rgf-blog/content/blog/2007-04-27-oranj-cocktail-elaines-on-frankin-downtown-chapel-hill.md

 ---
-title: "Oranj Cocktail (Elaine's on Frankin, Downtown Chapel Hill)"
+title: "Oranj Cocktail @ Elaine's on Frankin"
-date: "2007-04-27"
+date: "2006-11-04"
 categories:
   - "bars"
-  - "bars-chapel-hill-nc"
+  - "cocktails"
 tags:
   - "chapel-hill-cocktails"
   - "elaines-on-franklin"
   - "oranj-cocktail"
 ---

+**Elaine's on Franklin**\
+454 West Franklin\
-**Oranj Cocktail** Elaine's on Franklin 454 West Franklin Chapel Hill, NC
+Chapel Hill, NC

 The sweet rim worked very well because of the strong alcohol taste; they tempered each other.
 The orange is sweet and not overpowering at all.
 It tastes golden.